lupyuen/lupyuen.github.io/src/spi.md

 #endif
 ```

-TODO

-Execute and wait for each SPI DMA Transfer to complete
+For every SPI Transfer: We call `hal_spi_dma_trans` to execute the SPI Transfer, and wait for the SPI Transfer to complete.

 ```c
     for (i = 0; i < size; i++) {